 The following in particular are covered by the lump sum for operational expenditures of 12% or 6%, respectively:

-depreciation on investments, expenditures for energy procurement, car, rent, repairs, telephone, interest, tools, consumables, insurance policies, advertising, travel expenses, etc. Costs for tax consultancy can be deducted as special expenses.
+depreciation on investments, expenditures for energy procurement, rent, repairs, telephone, interest, tools, consumables, insurance policies, advertising, travel expenses, etc. Costs for tax consultancy can be deducted as special expenses.

-The lump sum is a net value, so no turnover tax may be deducted from the lump sum for operational expenditures.
-With regard to sales tax exemption without credit (e.g. as small business owner), which entails the loss of the right to an input tax deduction, the non-deductible sales tax apportionable to the lump sum operational expenditures is a cost factor and thus deductible from the income tax in addition to the lump sum.
+The lump sum is basically a net value, so no turnover tax may be deducted from the lump sum for operational expenditures.
+With regard to sales tax exemption without credit (e.g. as small business owner), which entails the loss of the right to an input tax deduction, however the non-deductible sales tax apportionable to the lump sum operational expenditures is a cost factor under the gross system and thus deductible from the income tax in addition to the lump sum.

 Apart from the lump sum, the following expenditures reduce the profit: